shinaegyo/cse15l-lab2/lab2.md

    <img width="797" alt="lab2-add-message2" src="https://github.com/shinaegyo/cse15l-lab2/assets/137027086/0137265a-a86f-4320-aa66-8caf197dc78d">

    The method is handleRequest in the StringServer class.
-   The relevant argument is UTI as it processes the url which contains the information about the path and query parameters.
-The class fields that are specifically stored in this case is the `String letters` which is "I think Stephen Curry will average 32.4 PPG this season because he is the goat" and `int nums` is incremented to 4 because there were three previous messages and now a fourth one is added.
+   The relevant argument is URI as it processes the url which contains the information about the path and query parameters.
+The class fields are 'letters' and 'nums' and the passed-in argument is "I am going to bed now" and `int nums` is incremented to 5 because there were 4 previous messages and now a fifth one is added.
    The URI as well as the strings and nums changed.
-The URI changes every time I add another message, the number increments, and a new string(message) is added.
+The URI changes every time I add another message, the number increments to 5 in this case, and a new string(message) is added.

 # 2)